-Understanding and Addressing Vicarious Trauma (Reading Course) - Headington Institute Skip to content
+Understanding and Addressing Vicarious Trauma (Reading Course - Module Four) - Headington Institute Skip to content

 Humanitarian workers often assist people who have been victimized.
 They work in and with communities that have been devastated by natural forces or conflict.
 They themselves are sometimes the targets of violence.
 As a result of all these things, humanitarian workers are likely to experience lasting psychological and spiritual changes in the way that they see themselves and the world.